outergamespace/outergamespace/README.md

 ## Usage

-> Some usage instructions
+> TODO: When we have MVP up

 ## Requirements

-- Node 6.4.x
+- Node 6.11.x
-- Redis 2.6.x
-- Postgresql 9.1.x
-- etc
-- etc
+- See package.json for more

 ## Development